SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 2, 2018 at 10:33:02 UTC_
+_Last Update: July 3, 2018 at 10:33:19 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on July 3rd and/or after: Teen Titans Go!
+For missing time slots on July 4th and/or after: Teen Titans Go!
-For missing time slots on July 4th and/or after: The Amazing World of Gumball, OK K.O.!
+For missing time slots on July 5th and/or after: The Amazing World of Gumball, OK K.O.!
 Let's Be Heroes
 For missing time slots on July 10th and/or after: Craig of the Creek
 For missing time slots on July 12th and/or after: We Bare Bears
-For missing time slots on July 16th and/or after: Unikitty!
+For missing time slots on July 17th and/or after: Unikitty!

 ## Known schedule

-### Monday, July 2nd
-06:00AM Steven Universe - Story for Steven
-06:15AM Ben 10 - Bon Voyage
-06:30AM The Amazing World of Gumball - The Kiss; The GI
-07:00AM OK K.O.!
-Let's Be Heroes - Special Delivery
-07:15AM The Amazing World of Gumball - The Romantic
-07:30AM The Amazing World of Gumball - The Uploads; The Wicked
-08:00AM OK K.O.!
-Let's Be Heroes - Wisdom, Strength, and Charisma
-08:15AM Teen Titans Go! - Two Parter Part 1
-08:30AM Teen Titans Go! - Two Parter Part 2; Garage Sale
-09:00AM OK K.O.!
-Let's Be Heroes - Bittersweet Rivals
-09:15AM Teen Titans Go! - Terra-ized
-09:30AM Teen Titans Go! - Burger vs. Burrito; Matched
-10:00AM OK K.O.!
-Let's Be Heroes - Are You Ready for Some Megafootball?!
-10:15AM The Amazing World of Gumball - The Mirror
-10:30AM The Amazing World of Gumball - The Man; The Bros
-11:00AM OK K.O.!
-Let's Be Heroes - Mystery Sleepover
-11:15AM The Amazing World of Gumball - The Potato
-11:30AM The Amazing World of Gumball - The Console; The Sorcerer
-12:00PM OK K.O.!
-Let's Be Heroes - Special Delivery
-12:15PM Teen Titans Go! - Serious Business
-12:30PM Teen Titans Go! - Boys vs Girls; Body Adventure
-01:00PM OK K.O.!
-Let's Be Heroes - Wisdom, Strength, and Charisma
-01:15PM Unikitty! - Kickflip McPuppycorn
-01:30PM Unikitty! - Crushing Defeat; Too Many Unikittys
-02:00PM OK K.O.!
-Let's Be Heroes - Bittersweet Rivals
-02:15PM We Bare Bears - Coffee Cave
-02:30PM We Bare Bears - Bunnies; Planet Bears
-03:00PM OK K.O.!
-Let's Be Heroes - Are You Ready for Some Megafootball?!
-03:15PM Teen Titans Go! - Chicken in the Cradle
-03:30PM Teen Titans Go! - Bro-Pocalypse; TV Knight 2
-04:00PM OK K.O.!
-Let's Be Heroes - Mystery Sleepover
-04:15PM Craig of the Creek - You're It
-04:30PM Craig of the Creek - Jessica Goes to the Creek; Itch to Explore
-05:00PM OK K.O.!
-Let's Be Heroes - Special Delivery
-05:15PM The Amazing World of Gumball - The Cycle
-05:30PM The Amazing World of Gumball - The Stars; The Box
-06:00PM OK K.O.!
-Let's Be Heroes - Wisdom, Strength, and Charisma
-06:15PM Teen Titans Go! - Hand Zombie
-06:30PM Teen Titans Go! - Employee of the Month Redux; Orangins
-07:00PM OK K.O.!
-Let's Be Heroes - The So-Bad-Ical; Bittersweet Rivals
-07:30PM Steven Universe - Now We're Only Falling Apart
-07:45PM Steven Universe - Cheeseburger Backpack

 ### Tuesday, July 3rd
 06:00AM Steven Universe - Shirt Club